-From its founding in 1870 until Geronimo’s capture in 1886, this fort was regularly involved in the Indian Wars of the area.
+From its founding in 1870 until Geronimo’s capture in 1886, Fort Apache, Arizona was regularly involved in the Indian Wars of the area.
 It was first called Camp Ord, in honor of General O.C.
-Ord, Commander of Arizona when it was built in the spring; however, just a few months later, the name was changed to Camp Mogollon in August, then Camp Thomas in September.
+Ord, Commander of Arizona, when it was built in the spring; however, just a few months later, the name was changed to Camp Mogollon in August, then Camp Thomas in September.

 Situated at the end of a military road on the White Mountain Reservation, which adjoined the San Carlos Reservation, the fort guarded the White Mountain Agency, while Fort Thomas watched over the San Carlos Agency.
 However, both reservations would become the focus of Apache unrest, especially after troops moved the troublesome Chiricahuas in 1876 from Fort Bowie to the White Mountain Reservation.

 In constant turmoil, the reservations were noted for their unhealthful location, overcrowded conditions, and dissatisfied inhabitants.
 Sparking the discontent were inefficient and corrupt agents, friction between civil and military authorities, feeble attempts to make farmers of the nomadic Indians, and encroachment on the reservations by settlers and miners.
 As a result, many of the Indians left the reservations to resume their hunting, gathering and raiding lifestyle, creating a public outcry from the settlers.